aiidateam/aiida-workgraph/docs/source/concept/workgraph.rst

 Execute order
 ===============
-The nodes will be executed when:
+The tasks will be executed when:

-- No input node
+- No input task
-- All input nodes finish.
+- All input tasks finish.